-- If the spouse/non-military parent is enrolled in school, a school schedule verifying enrollment, with 6-12 credit hours for undergraduate or 3-9 credits at a graduate level is required.
+- If the spouse/non-military parent is enrolled in a college/university, a school schedule verifying enrollment is required.
 The school schedule must include the student’s name, the school’s name, the number of enrolled credits, and the period of the current semester.

 - Spouses/non-military parents that do not have a traditional school schedule, please click here for more information.

 - A one-time 90-day certification of looking for work approval period may be utilized by the spouse/non-military parent if they are currently searching for employment.
 The Looking for Work Form must be completed in order to take advantage of the approval period.

 - LES for all Service Members activated to full-time duty.
 A current copy of the Service Member’s LES dated within the past 90 days will be required.

 - Military orders for all Service Members activated to full-time duty from the Reserves or Guard, as well as all deployed sponsors who are eligible for the deployment discount. .
 Guard and Reserves must be on orders for a minimum of 30 consecutive days.

 - SF-50 or DA3434 for all Army Civilians, and Guard and Reserve Technicians.
 Please supply your current year SF-50 form or DA3434 form.